Hospital Patient Pet Foster Program

 FurKidz 911 works directly with local support agencies and local area hospitals to match the patient’s pet with an appropriate foster home that will give them the care and love they need while their hospitalized owner recovers.
 A written temporary pet housing agreement outlines the terms of the relationship and protects the interests of all parties involved.

 While you’re in the hospital or undergoing treatment, FurKidz 911 will stay in close contact with the foster pet caregiver to ensure your pet is settling into its new temporary home environment.
 We will work with the foster pet caregivers regarding any issues or concerns that may arise.
-We do have a network of animal volunteers to help should there be an emergency, and we can provide the fosters assistance when necessary by coordinating transport, animal trainers, grooming, kennels, food and supplies, and veterinary discounts, if needed.
+We do have a network of animal volunteers to help should there be an emergency, and we can provide the fosters assistance when necessary by coordinating transport, kennels, and food.

-The majority of our foster homes are in the greater Puget Sound Area of Washington State.
-Currently we are only able to provide this service in our local area.
+The majority of our foster homes are in the Puget Sound Area of Washington State.
+We are able to provide this service only in western Washington.

 Will It Cost Me Anything?